15 Station Road, off hwy. #3, Head of St. Margaret's Bay

 Once the ‟Keep Out" signs went up, that was it.
 No stores, no jobs, and you wonder why our kids are heading to Alberta.

-Sustainability Act (2007, c.7) focuses on the health of the environment, economy, and people of Nova Scotia.
-The legislation's
+Act (2007, c.7) focuses on the health of the environment, economy, and people of Nova Scotia.
+The legislation's major objective is

 And to the gentlemen from Brookside and Bedford whose letters were printed Jan.
 14, when was the last time either of you stood